Inferara/inference-language-spec/variables.md

 }
 ```

-Number literals actual type is `i64`.
-If other size is required, the type must be explicitly defined.
+Number literals have an actual type of `i64`.
+If a different size is required, the type must be explicitly specified.

-## 7.4 Define assignment
+## 7.4 Variable Definition and Assignment

-### 7.1 Block statement
+### 7.4.1 Block Statement

 #### Description

-A block of code `{}` is a usual syntax location where variables are defined and assigned.
-Blocks are form function bodies, `if` statements arms, `loop` body.
+A block of code `{}` is a typical syntax location where variables are defined and assigned.
+Blocks form function bodies, `if` statement branches, and loop bodies.

 #### Examples